Create Windows 10 System Image on USB Flash Drive Easily

-Why Create Windows 10 System Image on Flash Drive?
+Why Create Windows 10 System Image on USB Flash Drive?

 Usually, you have two ways to restore Windows 10 back to normal if system failure: Recovery Partition, and the Windows 10 system image.

-How to Fix The Drive is Not A Valid Backup Location
+How to Fix The USB Drive is Not A Valid Backup Location

 But if you choose the USB drive as destination, you will very likely get the error: This drive cannot be used to store a system image because it is not formatted with NTFS (if your USB is formated with FAT32).
 And even it’s formmated with NTFS, there is a chance to get the error the drive is not a valid backup location.

 How to fix?
-Here is the solution: create a folder on your USB drive, and share the folder with yourself (your current account).
+Here is the solution: create a folder on your USB drive and share the folder with Sharing properties.
 And choose On a network location while choosing the destination to save the Windows 10 system image.

 1. Type backup and restore in Windows 10 search box, then choose Backup and Restore (Windows 7), and then click Go to Backup and Restore (Windows 7).

 2. Click the Create a system image option on the left side.

-3. Select On a network location, click Select..., input the network location of your USB flash drive (\\IP\SharedFolderName, like \\192.168.0.58\My Backups) and the network credentials, click OK to save the Windows 10 system backup.
+3. Select On a network location, click Select..., input the shared folder on the USB flash drive (\\IP\SharedFolderName, like \\192.168.0.58\My Backups) and the network credentials, click OK to save the Windows 10 system backup.
 Then click Next.

 4. Confirm the backup settings and click Start backup to backup Windows 10 to USB drive.